codacy/docs/docs/related-tools/client-side-tools.md

 The Codacy Analysis CLI will run the tool on your repository and upload the results to Codacy so you can use them in your workflow.

-See the following sections for specific information about the supported client-side tools.
+The following sections include specific information for the client-side tools that require it.

 ## Running SpotBugs